 You may assume that your RV air conditioner leaks when it rains due to the location of the drip or water damage, but it’s possible that water is coming in from somewhere else entirely.
 Assuming you’ve checked your AC’s mounting bolts and gaskets, the next likely culprit is another opening somewhere on your roof.

 Have you recently installed solar panels?
 Do you have a wobbly antenna connection?
 Carefully inspect the entire roof of your RV, looking for plumbing vents, ladder mounts, lighting fixtures, skylights, and other openings that may not be completely sealed.
 If you notice cracking, crumbling, or missing caulk, scape off what remains, carefully clean the surface, and then apply new sealant.

 Look for Roof Damage

-The worst case scenario when you have water dripping into your RV is that your roof is damaged.
-Roof damage can be as minor as missing sealant at a seam or as serious as considerable deterioration due to exposure to the elements.
-In some cases, you may be able to repair the damage and stop leaks yourself by using a sealant or rubber coating on the compromised area or even the whole roof.
+The worst-case scenario when you have water dripping into your RV is that your roof is damaged.
+R of damage can be as minor as a missing sealant at a seam or as serious as considerable deterioration due to exposure to the elements.
+In some cases, you may be able to repair the damage and stop the RV air conditioner leak yourself by using a sealant or rubber coating on the compromised area or even the whole roof.
 However, in most cases, it’s best to seek the advice of a professional rather than take on this big job yourself.